cs3157-borowski/recitations/recitation_6/file-io.md

 Buffering determines how often the contents of a stream are sent to their destination.
 There's some low level stuff going on at this point, but just understand that its not very efficient to send data one character at a time, so buffering happens.
 Unbuffered streams are constantly flushed to their destination.
 Line-buffered streams are only flushed to its destination after a newline character is written.
 Block-buffered streams are flushed when they reach a certain size.
 You can use  `fflush(fp)`  to manually flush the buffer for any file pointer.

 -   stderr is unbuffered (why?)
--   stdin and stdout are line-buffered when it's connected to terminal
+-   stdin and stdout are line-buffered when connected to terminal
 -   everything else is block-buffered

 ### Buffering Demo